-Key zones of the park
+Key zones of the Park

 Doñana National Park encompasses a variety of ecosystems that can be categorized into several key zones.
 Along the coastline lies a sandy beach area and an active dune system, which forms part of the largest mobile dune formation in Europe.
 Further inland, stabilized dunes host diverse shrublands.
 Beyond this lies the Vera, a transitional zone between dunes and marshes, characterized by unique soil types and vegetation that are crucial for maintaining biodiversity.
-The Vera creates a contour-like belt throughout the park, varying in width from a few meters to several kilometres.
-Finally, extensive marshlands, covering approximately 34,000 hectares, represent one of the largest wetland habitats in Europe and serve as critical stopover sites for migratory birds travelling between Africa and Europe (DOMINGO et al., 2020; RODRÍGUEZ-VIDAL et al., 2014; DÍAZ-PANIAGUA et al., 2016; SERRANO et al., 2006; LIONELLO et al., 2006; FERNÁNDEZ et al., 2010).Together, these habitats form a mosaic of environments, each playing a role in supporting the complex life cycles of the diverse antlion populations in Doñana.
+The Vera creates a contour-like belt throughout the park, varying in width from a few meters to several kilometers.
+Finally, extensive marshlands, covering approximately 34,000 hectares, represent one of the largest wetland habitats in Europe and serve as critical stopover sites for migratory birds travelling between Africa and Europe (DOMINGO et al., 2020; RODRÍGUEZ-VIDAL et al., 2014; DÍAZ-PANIAGUA et al., 2015; SERRANO et al., 2006; LIONELLO et al., 2006; FERNÁNDEZ et al., 2010).